Skip to main content

 Another key set of messengers are your thyroid hormones, triiodothyronine (T3) and thyroxine (T4).
 Produced by the thyroid gland in your neck, these hormones set the metabolic rate of every cell in your body.
 They are akin to the accelerator pedal of your car, determining how quickly you burn fuel.

 Cortisol, produced by the adrenal glands, is your primary stress hormone.
 Its role is to mobilize energy reserves during a perceived threat, a “fight or flight” scenario.
-It increases for quick energy and heightens your focus.
+It increases blood sugar for quick energy and heightens your focus.
 In short, acute bursts, cortisol is essential for survival.

 Finally, your sex hormones, primarily testosterone and estrogen, play a crucial role.
 While they are central to reproductive function, their influence extends deep into metabolic health.
 Testosterone, for instance, is vital for maintaining muscle mass, which is a metabolically active tissue that helps regulate blood sugar.
 Estrogen influences fat storage, insulin sensitivity, and bone health.